• Home

 It is possible to close with a compelling story if you have a strong opening.
 A story at the beginning can be a powerful lead-in to your message.
 However, a story at its end can creatively summarize the information you’ve shared.

 Be careful not to end your case study.
 This is a common mistake made by business owners.
 Case studies make a great middle section of your presentation.
-For the conclusion, however, you need a story that touches your audience emotionally and keeps them engaged with your message for a long time.
+For what to say to end a presentation, you need a story that touches your audience emotionally and keeps them engaged with your message for a long time.

 A powerful visual can make a lasting impression on your audience.
 This strategy can be combined with another one from the list or used on its own.
 To give your audience time to reflect on the image and your points, be sure to keep the image up after your presentation is over.